bsmg/beat-saber-community-wiki/mapping/basic-mapping.md

 Image 1 | Image 2
 Needs audio edits, start offset, or has wrong bpm | You’re ready to map!

+**Timing Notes**
+Consider starting the mapping process with placeholder or “timing” notes.
+Dropping a “dot note” placeholder can help you figure out whether or not your map is on time and where you should consider using extra emphasis **before** you invest a ton of time creating patterns.
+Listen to make sure the editor hit sounds are in time with the beat.
+>Not all mappers use timing notes but they can be a helpful way to ensure your maps are timed correctly as a new mapper> {.is-info}
 # Vision Blocks
 # Double Directionals & Resets
 # Pattern Best Practices